kphillpotts/XamarinFormsLayoutChallenges/SocialNetwork/ReadMe.md

 All of which make them pretty useful for a range of designs.

-The basic structure of the page is a simple Grid with one column.
+The basic structure of the page is a simple Grid with one column and multiple rows.
 Within the cells are stack layouts for some of the text elements that stack on each other, and to provide the three social stats across the page it has a nested grid with three columns.

-Using Xamarin Inspector is a pretty good way of looking at the View Hierarchy.
+Using Xamarin Inspector is a pretty good way of visualising at the View Hierarchy.

 ![Xamarin Inspector](https://raw.githubusercontent.com/kphillpotts/XamarinFormsLayoutChallenges/master/SocialNetwork/Screenshots/Inspector.png)